datacarpentry/R-ecology-lesson/instructor-notes.md

 * This lesson uses the tidyr package to reshape data for plotting
 * After this lesson students should be familiar with the spread() and gather() functions available in tidyr
+* While working with the example for mutate(), it is difficult to see the "weight" columns on a zoomed in RStudio screen.
+Including a select() command to select the columns "weight_kg" and "weight_lb" makes it easier to view how the "weight" columns are changed.

 ### Visualizing data